davenverse/selection/docs/src/main/tut/basic_tutorial.md

 }
 ```

-They're also Bitraversable and Bifoldable, so we can perform operations with effects over each segement independely or
+They're also Bitraversable and Bifoldable, so we can perform operations with effects over each segement independently or
 perform different effectful operations over each type.
 Let's print out a warning to all users with a negative balance!

 ```tut:book